 Pursuant to the terms of the conditional fee waiver agreement we entered into on May 31, 2012, our Advisers agreed to waive management and incentive fees for the period from June 4, 2012 to September 30, 2013, to the extent required to avoid distributions that are estimated to represent a return of capital for U.S. federal income tax purposes during such period.
 On March 26, 2013, we and the Advisers amended and restated the conditional fee waiver agreement to extend the fee waiver period through September 30, 2013.
 On May 14, 2013, we amended the amended and restated conditional fee waiver agreement to provide that the repayment of all waived fees will be made, if at all, within a period not to exceed three years from the date each respective waiver of fees is made.
 On June 28, 2013, we amended the amended and restated conditional fee waiver agreement to extend the fee waiver period through December 31, 2013.
-On December 30, 2013 we amended the amended and restated conditional fee waiver agreement to extend the fee waiver period through December 31, 2014.
-On December 30, 2013 we amended the amended and restated conditional fee waiver agreement to extend the fee waiver period through December 31, 2014 with respect to the Sub-Adviser, whose waiver expired on December 31, 2013.
-As a result, we will only reimburse our Adviser for fees waived for the fee waiver period through December 31, 2014 if our "operating expense ratio" (as described in footnote 3 to the table below) is equal to or less than our operating expense ratio at the time the corresponding fees were waived and if the annualized rate of our regular cash distributions to stockholders is equal to or greater than the annualized rate of our regular cash distributions to stockholders at the time the corresponding fees were waived.
+On December 30, 2013 we amended the amended and restated conditional fee waiver agreement to extend the fee waiver period through December 31, 2014 with respect to the Adviser, but not with respect to the Sub-Adviser, whose waiver expired on December 31, 2013.

 On November 11, 2013, we entered into an Expense Support and Conditional Reimbursement Agreement (the "Reimbursement Agreement") with the Adviser.
 Under the Reimbursement Agreement, until December 31, 2013 or a prior date mutually agreed to by both parties, the Adviser will pay us up to 100% of the Company's operating expenses (the "Expense Support Payment").
 Operating expenses are defined as 2013 third party operating costs and expenses incurred by us under generally accepted accounting principles for investment management companies.
 Any Expense Support Payments paid by the Adviser are subject to conditional reimbursement by us upon a determination by our board of directors that we have achieved a reasonable level of expenses relative to our investment income.
 Any repayment of Expense Support Payments will be made within a period not to exceed three years from the date each respective Expense Support Payment is determined.
-The Reimbursement Agreement may be terminated by us at any time, and shall automatically terminate upon termination of the Advisory Agreement, or upon our liquidation or dissolution.
+The Reimbursement may be terminated by us at any time, and shall automatically terminate upon termination of the Advisory Agreement, or upon our liquidation or dissolution.
 For the year ended December 31, 2013, the Adviser made an Expense Support Payment of \$153,000 to us.
-The Adviser has agreed to provide expense support on similar terms through June 30, 2014.
+The Adviser has agreed to provide expense support on similar terms through March 31, 2014.